 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where murashkoite typically forms.
+Look in alkaline igneous rocks country, the host setting where murashkoite typically forms.
 If you start seeing iron, troilite, graphite in float, you are in the right ground.
 Field specimens usually show a irregular grains, inclusions in other minerals habit, so train your eye for that shape before scanning the outcrop.